Measurement error is unavoidable. There will always be some measurement variation that is due to the measurement system itself.

 Most importantly, attribute gage R&R reveals two important findings – percentage of repeatability and percentage of reproducibility.
 Ideally, both percentages should be 100 percent.
 But generally, the rule of thumb is anything above 90 percent is quite adequate.
 However, this depends on the application.

-Obtaining these percentages needs only simple mathematics.
+Although, gage R&R is based on two-proportion test, obtaining these percentages can be done with simple mathematics only.
 And there is really no need for sophisticated software.
 Nevertheless, some statistics software such as Minitab or SigmaXL have a module called Attribute Agreement Analysis that does the same and much more, and this makes analysts’ lives easier.

 However, it is important for analysts to understand what the statistical software is doing to make good sense of the report.
 In this article, the steps are reproduced using spreadsheet software with a case study as an example.